Category Archive: Research

 5. Capacity building in each partner toward ability to engage in partnership work.

-As the internal evaluators, we are focusing on the health and structure of the RPP and evaluating how effectively the RPP:
+As the internal evaluators, we are focusing on the health and structure of the research-practice partnership and evaluating how effectively the RPP:

 • Remains centered on equity?